 Trump Sets Tuesday Night Infrastructure Strike Deadline

 Washington is now braced for the expiration of the Tuesday evening deadline set by the White House.
 Infrastructure targets under consideration include the gas pipelines and telecommunications hubs that sustain the Iranian economy.
 President Trump made it clear that the window for negotiation is closing rapidly.
 Iranian officials have yet to offer a public counterproposal that meets the demands for nuclear transparency and the cessation of regional proxy support.
-The absence of a diplomatic breakthrough increases the likelihood of an enormous air campaign.
+The absence of a diplomatic breakthrough increases the likelihood of a large air campaign, even as later Tehran peace efforts complicated the public timeline.

 Financial markets reacted with volatility as the Tuesday deadline approached.
 Oil prices fluctuated based on speculation regarding the Strait of Hormuz and potential Iranian retaliation against energy shipments.
 White House aides spent the afternoon briefing congressional leaders on the potential for domestic fuel price increases.
 Military assets in the Persian Gulf have moved into strike positions to ensure immediate execution if the order is given.
 The recovery of the downed American pilot followed a series of aerial skirmishes earlier in the month.